gbraad-dotfiles/.github/profile/README.md

 ## Image-based Virtual Machines

 The `machine.zsh`-helper aids in the process to set up and run image-based virtual machines.
-This is called a Bootable Container (bootc) and here you find the [disk images](https://github.com/gbraad-dotfiles/upstream/releases/latest).
+This is called a Bootable Container (bootc).
+Disk images are stored as OCI artifacts.

 ```zsh
 $ machine dotfiles [download|create|start|console]`